myBotOfficial/myBot-docs/docs/our-currency/payment-plans.md

 ---

-There are two plans to choose from when purchasing a bot:
+There are three plans to choose from when purchasing a bot:

 ## Lifetime